 So, what’s the catch?

 Static sites have many benefits, but there are some tradeoffs.
-For example, some common dynamic website functionality such as search forms, contact forms, and comment forms require communicating with a database.
+For example, some common dynamic WordPress or plugin functionality such as search, contact forms, and comments generally require communicating with a database.

 How to make your WordPress site static